kennstphn/SWD-Render/README.md

 >3.
 The object itself for a 'template' property.
 >4.
 If no template is found, a User Notice level error is thrown to the `\SWD\Render::render()`'s caller.

+Once the template string has been defined, `\SWD\Render::render()` grabs all {{placeholder}} patterns within the template string, and replaces it with the first option from the following list that applies.

+1. A property with that pattern (minus the brackets)
+2. A method from that object with the pattern as it's name.

-Once the template string has been defined, `\SWD\Render::render()` grabs all {{placeholder}} patterns, and looks for a property with that pattern (minus the brackets), then method if no property is found.
-Recursion then kicks in, and `\SWD\Render::render()` is then called again and passed the evaluated property or method.
-Nested Objects are thus rendered as long as (they have a template) and (they are called by the parent object's template).
+Rendering Recursion then kicks in, and `\SWD\Render::render()` is then called again and passed the evaluated property or method.
+Nested Objects, Arrays, and strings are thus rendered as long as (they are called by the parent object's template) and (objects have a template).

 > NOTE: You can call `\SWD\Render::render($object);` on objects that are from other developers.
 Since templates assigned via the global $swdTemplates override (not replace) the $object->template property, no class/object hacking is necessary to non-destructively access the public properties/methods of the object;